harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 > Steps to deploy a Node.js app to [Database Mart](https://www.databasemart.com/) using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 ## 1. Sign up for VPS or Dedicated Server with Linux Ubuntu OS
-In this tutorial is using [Database Mart VPS](https://www.databasemart.com/vps-hosting)
+In this tutorial I prefer to buy VPS from [Database Mart VPS](https://www.databasemart.com/vps-hosting).

 ## 2. Connect to the ordered VPS server using ssh remote
 Open cmd or terminal in Windows. but I prefer to use terminal in this case and it recommended.